 Enter Character #3 in this story: Paul McLaughlin of Fredericton.
 730 Hansen Street, Fredericton.
 Now isn’t that the strangest thing?
 Was only to Paul’s home once, but I never forgot the address.

 When I joined CKMR, Paul was on medical leave after being injured in a car crash.
 When I finally got to meet him, he asked, “Do I walk with a limp?”
 “No,” I replied.
 “Damn,” he said, “because if I did, I’d get more money from an injury settlement.”
 So I said, “You poor bastard.
 You can barely walk …”

 Paul and I became close friends and we chummed around.
 He had a car and that meant we could travel here and there.
 In Sixties lingo, he had wheels.

 Paul was a bit shorter than me, prompting Barb Lockerbie, our receptionist, to nickname us “long and short broadcasting.”
 And even though Paul was shorter, I looked up to him.
 He just knew more and had a gentle way about him.

 It didn’t take long for the juicy company secrets to come out.
 The one that got me was that I actually got in the business because of sex.
 I kid you not.
 I’d replaced the evening announcer — whose initials just might be KOV, maybe not.

 Here’s the story:

-Let’s jump the details of foreplay and get to the action: the young woman is sitting on the corner of the receptionist’s desk … her panties are off — and so are the trousers of Mr. Announcer.
+Let’s skip the details of foreplay and get to the action: the young woman is sitting on the corner of the receptionist’s desk … her panties are off — and so are the trousers of Mr. Announcer.
 The logistics then: she’s sitting, he’s standing.
-The two are blissfully in motion when they suddenly hear the sharp click of the main door opening, to their right, about 15 feet away.
+The two are blissfully in motion when they suddenly hear the sharp click of the main door opening to their right, about 15 feet away.
 Oh oh.
 Company.